tvarovski/MutationLoadAssess/README.md

    -O $OUTPUT
 ```

+HaplotypeCaller doesn't have a functionality of filtering variants from a matched normal like Mutect2 does therefore I will be writing custom python code to resolve this.
+Additionally, HaplotypeCaller's output (GVCF) is different from Mutect2 (VCF), so I need to find out how to use the GVCF format and how to call/filter variants based on this output file.

 ### Varscan2
 This program is somewhat problematic.
 It requires a use of `samtools mpileup` to create a mpileup file.
 This step takes a really long time and creates enormous in size files...
 Next these file need to be piped into varscan's `mpileup2snp` for variant calling.
 I have not been able to perform this step yet.